 Judges and juries are highly unpredictable, with personal biases that can turn and open and shut case into a fiasco if you’re unlucky.
 Settling out of court can minimize these risks, and ensure you get paid at the end of the day.

 Resolution typically occurs through either bilateral negotiation or mediation.
 Bilateral negotiation is where the legal teams meet face to face and take turns presenting their views of the case and their respective demands.
-This is arguable the most time and cost efficient form of negotiation in a settlement, if it works.
-Mediation, where a third party communicates between the two legal teams, is more expensive, but has a much higher average success rate.
-A good negotiation will require compromise on both side, but resolving the case before trial is usually worth it.
+This is arguable the most time and cost-efficient form of negotiation in a settlement, if it works.
+Mediation, where a third party communicates between the two legal teams, is more expensive but has a much higher average success rate.
+A good negotiation will require compromise on both sides, but resolving the case before trial is usually worth it.